Deny Myself, Take Up My Cross, and Follow Jesus?

 Then Jesus said to his disciples, “Whoever wants to be my disciple must deny themselves and take up their cross and follow me.”

-“I have been crucified with Christ and I no longer live, but Christ lives in me.”
-(See Galatians 2:20)
+“I have been crucified with Christ and I no longer live, but Christ lives in me.
+The life I now live in the body, I live by faith in the Son of God, who loved me and gave himself for me.”
+(Galatians 2:20)

-The I in this sentence is referring to Paul’s old, sinful spirit.
+The first I in this verse is referring to Paul’s old, sinful spirit.
 It died, and he received a new, sinless spirit, who is now combined with Jesus’ Spirit.
+The I in the second sentence represents his newly created self.

 “Therefore, if anyone is in Christ, the new creation has come: The old has gone, the new is here!”
 (2 Corinthians 5:17)